 If you have been unsuccessful because your qualifications or your background was not suitable for a specific course, you could consider applying for an alternative course via UCAS Extra.

-We invite everyone who applies to Royal Holloway to an Open day where you’ll see your chosen department, meet teaching staff and students, and much more.
+We invite everyone who applies to Royal Holloway to an Applicant Visit Day where you’ll see your chosen department, meet teaching staff and students, and much more.